8 Best Balance Bikes 2020

 Our Verdict

-Our absolute favourite balance bike as it can be the balance bike they use from 6 months all the way up to their first pedal bike.
+Our absolute favorite balance bike, as it can be the balance bike they use from 6 months all the way up to their first pedal bike.
 Well worth the high price, as the bike gives value over time in the form of positive experiences of riding very early on.

 Real bike tyres and heavier, limited steering enable your child to have an authentic bike-riding experience.